Why do I need travel insurance for Cyprus?

-Will my EHIC cover me in Cyprus?
+Will an EHIC cover me in Cyprus?

-Your EHIC will cover you in the Republic of Cyprus.
+An EHIC will cover you in the Republic of Cyprus.
 However, it will not be accepted in Turkish-run north Cyprus.

-The EHIC scheme is designed to give visitors to participating countries access to the same healthcare that citizens of those countries would expect to receive for free or at a subsidised cost.
+The EHIC scheme is designed to give EU visitors to participating countries access to the same healthcare that citizens of those countries would expect to receive for free or at a subsidised cost.
 However, it is no substitute for proper travel insurance.

 Top travel tips for Cyprus